Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Once the raw score is calculated, a score conversion chart is used for each LSAT to convert the raw score into a “scaled LSAT score,” ranging from 120-180 (120 being the lowest possible score and 180 the highest).

 This is like converting a number grade into a letter grade, except it is translating from one number into a more meaningful number.
-For example, a raw score of 99 out of 101 would be a 180 scaled LSAT score.
-Here is a model of an LSAT scoring chart:
+For example, in the current format, a raw score of 75 out of 78 would typically result in a 180 scaled LSAT score.
+Because there are fewer questions now than in previous years, every single question has a greater impact on your final scaled score.
+Here is an updated model of an LSAT scoring chart:

 You also want to know how good your scaled score is, and for that you want a “percentiles chart.”
 The percentile chart will tell you how many people score at or below that score.

-So, for example, if you scored in the 99th percentile (172), that means 99% of other test-takers scored at or below that level.
-The percentiles chart is not just for the single administration that you take, but rather is an average over several years.
+So, for example, if you scored in the 99th percentile (175 or higher), that means 99% of other test-takers scored at or below that level.
+Due to recent scoring trends, a 172, which used to be the 99th percentile, is now closer to the 97th or 98th percentile

 There are 61 different possible score outcomes for the LSAT within the 120-180 range.
 Each score places a student in a particular relative position compared to other test takers.
 These relative positions are represented through a percentile that correlates to each score.